 The faculty member undergoing review will submit to the Chair of the Faculty Status and Development Committee an essay (3-5 pages) which evaluates the faculty member's accomplishments and contributions over the previous six and one-half (6.5) years, or since the most recent review.
 The faculty member should cite teaching evaluations from students and peers, previously expressed goals and success in meeting those goals, any significant publications or other evidence of scholarly achievement, and evidence of service to the community.
 The faculty member could ask for letters of support from students and peers, both within the College community and from external sources (if appropriate).
 It is also appropriate to include information on future goals.
 The essay should be presented before the end of the first semester of the seventh year, or in the academic year in which post-tenure review will take place.
-This essay gives the faculty member an opportunity to reflect on and evaluate his/her craft and goals.
+This essay gives tenured faculty members an opportunity to reflect on and evaluate their craft and goals.
 Normally, classroom visits will be performed concurrently with the writing of the essay.
-Such visits will be done by a peer and by a member of the Faculty Status and Development Committee, both invited by the candidate.
-At the end of the first semester of the seventh year, or in the academic year in which post-tenure review will take place, a conference will then be scheduled by the faculty member between the faculty member and the Faculty Status and Development Committee to discuss this review.
-The Faculty Status and Development Committee will compose a report of this conference and present it to the faculty member.
-The faculty member under review will then prepare a response, consisting primarily of a plan for development over the next seven (7) years.
-The plan will be given to the Faculty Status and Development Committee, the Provost, and the Division Chair.
+Such visits will be done by a peer, a member of the Faculty Status and Development Committee, and the Provost, all invited by the candidate for a predetermined class session.
+The colleagues who have observed the faculty member's instruction should write a classroom visit report and submit it to the faculty member and to the Faculty Status and Development Committee by the end of the first semester of the seventh year, or in the academic year in which post-tenure review takes place.
+After receiving the faculty member's essay and the classroom visit reports, at the start of the subsequent semester the Faculty Status and Development Committee will schedule a conference with the faculty member to discuss the post-tenure review documents and offer recommendations for future professional development.
+Following the conference, the Faculty Status and Development Committee will compose a report and present it to the faculty member.